ruester/gfz-command-line-tool-repository/README.md

 This is necessary for the server that it searches for repostoties that are not part of the org.n52.wps package.

-6. Create the docker image for the processes
+6. Create the docker images for the processes

 You must create the docker images for each process you want to use.
-At the moment there is only the Quakeledger process.
+At the moment there are the Quakeledger and Shakyground processes.

 If you run the WPS Server on a decicated server you must build them on that server.
 If you run the WPS Server in docker than it is easily possible to build the images